jmanhype/parlant/README.md

 - **Instant Feedback**: Changes to guidelines, glossary, or tools take effect immediately—no retraining or redeployment needed
 - **Version Control**: Track all behavioral changes in Git, making it easy to review and roll back modifications to your agent's responses
 - **Clear Separation**: Keep your business logic in tool code while managing conversational behavior through guidelines
-- **Type Safety**: Type-safe, native client SDKs for reliable development and clear interfaces
+- **Type Safety**: Strongly-typed, native client SDKs for reliable development and clear interfaces

 ### Production Benefits
 - **Safe Updates**: Modify your agent's behavior without risking existing, tested functionality—each change is evaluated for conflicts before being applied
 - **Consistent Scaling**: Your agent maintains reliable, predictable behavior regardless of conversation complexity
 - **Explainable Actions**: Understand and troubleshoot exactly why your agent chose specific responses through clear guideline tracing
-- **Quality Assurance**: Integrated chat UI makes it easy to iterate on and verify behavioral changes before deployment
+- **Quality Assurance**: Integrated Chat UI makes it easy to iterate on and verify behavioral changes before deployment

 ## Real-World Impact